 On behalf of Trimph-Adler (TA), IDC carried out the survey “Future Business World 2025 – How digitalisation changes our work environment “: More than 700 medium sized businesses from the D-A-CH-region (Germany-Austria-Switzerland) were interviewed with regards to digitalisation trends.
 78% of those surveyed indicated, that they consider the handling of information crucial with regards to their future competitiveness.
 Already 22% of companies offer virtual workspaces, which come from the public cloud.
 44% of the companies operate workspaces from the private cloud.
 But 27% of the surveyed businesses have not yet dealt with this topic or its practical implementation.
 Therefore, Workspace-as-a-Service is still far from being a widespread phenomenon.

-A Forecast for the Future
+Workspace-as-a-Service: Forecast for the Future

 In future, 54% of the employees from the surveyed companies see themselves in a virtual workspace.
 This trend can be easily justified: The implementation does not seem to be too difficult for companies as the switch to a Workspace-as-a-Service is cost efficient and can lead to enormous cost savings with the company’s IT.
 35% of the interviewees indicated that they already work at home with technically higher quality devices than those available from their non-cloud based employers.
 The companies‘ switch to modern work devices is therefore a prerequisite for the path into the future.